 In our flexible, powerhouse nursing MSN program, you'll be on the inside track to advance your career.
 This nationally recognized program is led by expert faculty with years of clinical experience who are committed to your professional and personal success.

-Widener's master's degree in nursing program offers four concentrations:
+Widener's master's degree in nursing program offers several concentrations:

 Adult-Gerontology Clinical Nurse Specialist